UNIQUE BIRDS & COMPLEX HABITATS

 We get up early in the morning to find our share during our second morning at Abra Malaga we'll head to the "dry side," watching for Andean Ibis, Gray-breasted Seedsnipe, White-tufted Sunbeam, Creamy-crested Spinetail.

-Yet few phenomena in the tropics hold the excitement off easting one's eyes on these flocks when they do materialize out of the neblina or out of a shady enclave untouched as yet by the sun.
-And at any time on the "dry side," a huge Andean Condor could circle right overhead, returning to Cusco or Sacred Valley before dusk .
+Yet few phenomena in the tropics hold the excitement off easing one's eyes on these flocks when they do materialize out of the fog or out of a shady enclave untouched as yet by the sun.
+Return drive to Cusco and arrival expected at 4:30 PM

 Travelicious Review